Tromsø: Climate

 Tromsø experiences a subarctic climate (Köppen climate classification Dfc, Trewartha Eolo) as winter temperatures are just cold enough to qualify and the summer season is short.
 However, precipitation amount and pattern, with maximum precipitation in autumn and winter, as well as lack of permafrost, are atypical for subarctic areas and more typical for oceanic climates.
 Owing to the ice-free Norwegian Sea and the westerlies bringing the mild air ashore, winter temperatures in Tromsø are moderate and extremely mild for the latitude.
 Summers are rather cool, sometimes cloudy and rainy, and sometimes sunny, often with large variations from year to year and from month to month, giving a completely different experience, all depending on the weather pattern.

+Sunshine

-This variability is also visible in sunhours, which has been recorded since 1961: In July 1980 Tromsø recorded 430 sunhours, which is still the national record for sunniest month ever.
+This variability in weather also gives a large variability in sunshine hours, which has been recorded since 1961: In July 1980 Tromsø recorded 430 sunhours, which is still the national record for sunniest month ever.
 However, July 1989 only recorded 91 sunhours.
 June has ranged from just 58 sunhours in June 2018 to 395 sunhours in June 1971 and also June 2002.
 Tromsø has also recorded the sunniest spring month in Norway with 381 sunhours in May 2013.
-The highest temperature recorded at the met office 100 m amsl is 30.2 C in July 1972.
-Tromsø recorded its first "tropical night" with overnight low 20.8 C July 30, 2018.
+The "midnight sun" is above the horizon from 19 May to 27 July (71 days), and the period with continuous night lasts a bit shorter, polar night from 28 November to 14 January (48 days).
+The sunniest January (1985) recorded just 9 sunhours, while the sunniest February saw 97 sunhours (2018).

+Snow

 Tromsø has reputation of accumulating a lot of snow in winter, but on the streets of the city ice often prevails, especially in the first half of the winter.
 Tromsø's snowfall pattern is quite erratic and varies substantially between different winters.
 Thaws with rain in the polar night mid-winter are not uncommon, which melts or wets existing snow, often followed by chilly windy Arctic blasts, creating dangerous ice driving and walking conditions.
 It is common to see Tromsø inhabitants walking with spikes in their shoes and almost all cars use studded tires.
 The all-time record for snow depth was set on 29 April 1997, when the meteorological station on top of Tromsøya recorded 240 cm of snow on the ground.
 In an average winter, Tromsø sees 160 days with at least 25 cm of snow on the ground (1970–2000 average, 100 meters above sea level).
+Despite mild relatively winters, snowfall can happen almost any time of the year except from July to mid-September; in 2019, snowfall was registered on 29 June.